troclaux/notes/aws.md

 ### endpoints

-> privately connect VPC to aws services without using public IPs or going through the internet
+> privately connect your VPC to aws services without using public IPs or going through the internet

 - provides better security and lower latency to access aws services
-- VPC endpoint gateway if you want to connect to s3 or DynamoDB
+- use VPC endpoint gateway if you want to connect to s3 or [DynamoDB](#dynamodb)
-- VPC endpoint interface if you want to connect to other aws services
+- use VPC endpoint interface if you want to connect to other aws services

-### peering

-> connect 2 VPCs privately using aws' network and make them behave as if they are the same network

-- IP address ranges can't overlap

 ### PrivateLink